 |WSDelim||A keyword which indicates that any number of white spaces may separate the phone number and the DNS_DATA code in a loaded TXT list.|

-Items matched in a $whitelist_email specification at launch time (in Job Administration or by FFBC) will not be checked.
+Items matched in a $whitelist_email specification in the same file will not be checked.

-The NDX file may contain a positive numeric data value for each entry, and the TXT file may contain a positive numeric data value separated from the address/domain entry by a single TAB character (or any whitespace, if WSDelim is used), and the database data field may also contain a numeric value.
+The NDX file may contain a positive numeric data value for each entry, the TXT file may contain a positive numeric data value separated from the address/domain entry by a single TAB character (or any whitespace, if WSDelim is used), and the database data field may also contain a numeric value.
 If present and greater than one the value will be saved as the value of a variable named DNS_DATA in the launched FS file.

-When multiple commands are specified, items will be checked in the order of System, Owner and Jobtype entries and in the reverse sequence to that in which they appear in the file.
+When multiple commands are specified, items will be checked in the order of System, Owner and Jobtype entries and in the reverse sequence to that in which they appear in each file.
 The outcome code reported will be that of the file in which the item was first matched, if specified.
 In an FEB2 broadcast type (two list columns) a matched item will be rejected even if e-mail transmission was specified to occur second.

 $dns_email @FFBASE\dnsemail.ndx 200